xgi-org/xgi/CONTRIBUTING.md

 2. Label commits according to [Conventional Commits](https://www.conventionalcommits.org) style.
 3. Add unit tests for features being added or bugs being fixed.
 4. Run `pytest` to verify all unit tests pass.
+5. Run `pylint xgi/ --disable all --enable W0611` and remove any unnecessary dependencies.
-5. Run `isort .` to sort any new import statements.
+6. Run `isort .` to sort any new import statements.
-6. Run `black .` for consistent styling.
+7. Run `black .` for consistent styling.
-7. Update the "Current Version" section of CHANGELOG.md with overview of changes to the interface and add the usernames of all contributors.
+8. Update the "Current Version" section of CHANGELOG.md with overview of changes to the interface and add the usernames of all contributors.
-8. Submit Pull Request with a list of changes, links to issues that it addresses (if applicable)
+9. Submit Pull Request with a list of changes, links to issues that it addresses (if applicable)
-9. You may merge the Pull Request in once you have the sign-off of at least one other developer, or if you do not have permission to do that, you may request the reviewer to merge it for you.
+10. You may merge the Pull Request in once you have the sign-off of at least one other developer, or if you do not have permission to do that, you may request the reviewer to merge it for you.

 ## New Version process
 1. Make sure that the Github Actions workflow runs without any errors.